simlun/friend-bearing/README.md

 _TODO: Move this to a [Trello](http://www.trello.com/) board?_

+- Use the Solarized color schemes in the user interfaces.
 - Only update location while app is opened?
 - Use Google Latitude API for updating location?
 - When both are using the app at the same time and are turned towards each other, it switches to webcam mode? (or initiates a FaceTime call)?